-- Nonalcoholic Steatohepatitis (NASH): For children with NASH and other obesity-related liver diseases.
+- Nonalcoholic Steatohepatitis (NASH): For children with obesity related liver diseases including NASH.

-- Partial Enteral Nutrition (PEN): For children who require nutrition support, including tube feeding.
+- Parenteral/Enteral Nutrition Services (PENS): For children who require nutrition support, including tube feeding.

 We also conduct clinical trials that involve the latest and most effective treatments for conditions such as liver disease, motility disorders, and intestinal failure.

 We participate in ImproveCareNow, which allows us to access and share evidence-based practices with other GI facilities.
 Sharing knowledge with other experts who have seen patients with your child’s condition enables us to provide the highest-quality, most effective care to your child.

 Conditions We Treat